-“Rasslin’ with Religion and the Rebel Flag: Christian Professional Wrestling after Charleston” is the topic of the 2015 Zaidee Creel Williams Memorial Lecture at Lynchburg College.
+“Rasslin’ with Religion and the Rebel Flag: Christian Professional Wrestling after Charleston” is the topic of the 2015 Zaidee Creel Williams Memorial Lecture at University of Lynchburg.

 Dr. Daniel B. Mathewson, a scholar of Religious Studies who teaches at Wofford College, will present the talk at 7:30 p.m.
 Monday, October 26, in Sydnor Performance Hall.
 The lecture is free and open to the public.